sissbruecker/linkding/docs/backup.md

 Linkding stores all data in the application's data folder.
 The full path to that folder in the Docker container is `/etc/linkding/data`.
-As described in the installation docs, you should mount the `/etc/linkding/data` folder to a folder on your host system, from which you then can execute the backup.
+As described in the installation docs, you should mount the `/etc/linkding/data` folder to a folder on your host system.

 The data folder contains the following contents:
 - `db.sqlite3` - the SQLite database